 - and an increased heart rate.

-While a blood clot will necessitate medical attention, a bout of cramp often won’t.
+While a blood clot will require medical attention, a bout of cramp often won’t.
 Furthermore, a pulled muscle will require care to alleviate pain and symptoms, but it will often not be considered a medical emergency (unless there has been suspected joint damage, a tissue tear or a break).

 It can nevertheless be easy to confuse a blood clot with cramp or a pulled muscle, as the symptoms can be fairly similar.